Provisional World Parliament

-The Provisional World Parliament (PWP) is a transitional international legislative body or a transitional international parliament of the Provisional World Government established by the Second World Constituent Assembly, operating under the constitutional framework of the Constitution for the Federation of Earth.
-It is intended to serve as part of the process of establishing the world federation called Federation of Earth.
-It consists of representatives, delegates and observers from around the world and is tasked with drafting legislation, promoting global cooperation, and facilitating the transition to a more integrated global governance structure.
+The Provisional World Parliament (PWP) is an irregular meeting of activists from around the world, with the aim to establish an actual world parliament.
+It represents the legislative body of the self-proclaimed "World Government for the Federation of Earth", an initiative of the World Constitution and Parliament Association (WCPA), a non-partisan, 501(c)(3) not-for-profit organization that intends to establish a world federation called Federation of Earth.

+It consists of unofficial representatives, delegates and observers from around the world and is tasked with drafting legislation, promoting global cooperation, and facilitating the transition to a more integrated global governance structure.
+However, no sovereign country is member of the PWP or has ratified the underlying Constitution for the Federation of Earth so far.

 Prominent world leaders such as Mohammad Zafrullah Khan, who served as the President of the U.N.
 General Assembly and Judge and Vice-president of the International Court of Justice, Zail Singh, the chairman of the Non-Aligned Movement (NAM) and President of India, along with Chief Justices from different countries, including Indian Supreme Court Chief Justice K. G. Balakrishnan and Justice P. B. Sawant, as well as Kashefa Hussain, Supreme Court Justice of Bangladesh, have been attendees of PWP's sessions.